Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 Covering even half the many language groups would be difficult, and writing about that would be almost impossible.

-But I can cover important ones that cover over 95% of the population.
+However, I can address the most important ones, which account for over 95% of the population.
 So, let’s explore ten of these main linguistic language groups.

 1. Mandarin (官话 / 官話)

 Standard Chinese, or Putonghua, is mainland China’s official national language.
-It is the lingua franca of Mandarin-speaking areas, and around 70% of the people in China use it.
+It is the lingua franca of Mandarin-speaking regions and is used by approximately 70% of China’s population.

 Mandarin has many versions, including Beijing, Southwestern, Standard, Jilu, Malaysian, Taiwanese, Singaporean, Zhongyuan, Northeastern, and Lan-yin.

-The standard version is based on the Beijing Mandarin dialect and, to a lesser extent, across the other regions of mainland China.
+The standard version is based on the Beijing Mandarin dialect and, to a lesser extent, on other dialects across mainland China.
 It is considered the second most spoken language in the world.

 Many also speak the official languages in many other autonomous areas.
 Tibetans, for example, have official status in Tibet’s Autonomous Region, whereas Mongolians have official status in Inner Mongolia.

-Hong Kong and Macau have official languages (Cantonese, English, and Portuguese) that differ from the mainland.
-Thus, they are exempt from Mandarin Chinese language restrictions.
+Hong Kong and Macau have official languages (Cantonese, English, and Portuguese) that differ from those of the mainland.
+Thus, they are exempt from restrictions on the use of Mandarin Chinese.

 Do you wish to take one of the Mandarin language exams?
-The good news is you have two options — HSK from China and Taiwan’s TOCFL.
+The good news is that you have two options: HSK from China and Taiwan’s TOCFL.

 2. Wu (吳語 / 吴语)

 The Wu or Shanghainese is a significant group of Sinitic languages.
-These dialects are spoken mainly in China’s eastern area, particularly in Shanghai and the southeastern provinces of Jiangsu and Zhejiang.
+These dialects are spoken primarily in eastern China, particularly in Shanghai and the southeastern provinces of Jiangsu and Zhejiang.

-We have colloquially known the language of Wu Chinese as Wyuèy, Goetian, or Changzhou.
+We colloquially refer to the Wu Chinese language as Wyuèy, Goetian, or Changzhou.

-They estimate Wu speakers in China to be over 85 million.
+They estimate that the number of Wu speakers in China exceeds 85 million.
 Initially, the Wu language spread from Suzhou, China’s cultural capital.

 Yet, it gained prominence during the Ming era when Shanghai established itself as a major metropolis.

 It is spoken in parts of many provinces, including Zhejiang, Jiangxi, Jiangsu, Fujian, Anhui, and the Shanghai municipality.
-Wu is the second most widespread dialect in the Chinese language.
+Wu is the second most widely spoken dialect in Chinese.

 3. Yue (粤语 / 粤語)

-Yue is another language in China that is distinct and not mutually intelligible from the other Chinese dialects.
+Yue is another Chinese language that is distinct from and not mutually intelligible with other Chinese dialects.

 We popularly know it as Cantonese, but in regional terms, we also go by the names Yueyu, Yuet Yue, and Yueh.
 In terms of use, it is second only to Mandarin.

-Around 62 million people in China communicate in Yue.
+Approximately 62 million people in China speak Yue.
 But 73.5 million Chinese people worldwide also speak it.

-Although it is only spoken by 5.6 percent of the population, it is linked with Hong Kong martial arts films.
+Although it is spoken by only 5.6 percent of the population, it is associated with Hong Kong martial arts films.

-You can find many top-rated Cantonese movies to learn Chinese.
+One can find many highly rated Cantonese movies to learn Chinese.
 The diaspora from China has also given it greater international recognition than many other Chinese dialects.

-In Guangdong, Hunan, and Hainan provinces and the Guangxi Zhuang Autonomous Region, people primarily speak Cantonese.
+In Guangdong, Hunan, Hainan, and Guangxi Zhuang Autonomous Region, Cantonese is the primary language.
 There are ten sub-dialects of Cantonese, with the Guangzhou variant being the most common.

-Outside mainland China, many speak Cantonese in Australia, Brunei, Canada, Hong Kong, Macao, Indonesia, Malaysia, the Philippines, Singapore, Suriname, Thailand, and Vietnam.
+Outside mainland China, Cantonese is spoken in Australia, Brunei, Canada, Hong Kong, Macao, Indonesia, Malaysia, the Philippines, Singapore, Suriname, Thailand, and Vietnam.

-Its origins may be traced back to Guangzhou, also known as Canton, thus gaining Cantonese.
-Many aspects of Ancient Chinese are still present in Cantonese, such as the usage of final consonants.
+Its origins may be traced to Guangzhou (Canton), thereby giving rise to Cantonese.
+Many aspects of Ancient Chinese remain evident in Cantonese, such as the use of final consonants.

-It contains six tones, and despite having fewer starting consonants, it has multiple unique syllables.
+It contains six tones and, despite fewer initial consonants, has multiple distinct syllables.

-Before the mid-twentieth century, most Chinese immigrants spoke Cantonese or Yue.
+Before the mid-twentieth century, most Chinese immigrants spoke Cantonese (Yue).
 However, because the Government of China has standardized the language, it is being overtaken by standard Mandarin Chinese.

-Today, Cantonese is the second most popular Chinese language after Mandarin globally.
+Today, Cantonese is the second most widely spoken Chinese language worldwide, after Mandarin.

 4. Xiang (湘语 / 湘語)

-They root the Xiang or Hunanese dialect of the Chinese language in Hunan province in southern China.
+They speak the Xiang (Hunanese) dialect of Chinese in Hunan Province, southern China.
 This is the most commonly spoken dialect here.

 That’s why the Xiang dialect is the closest to Mandarin among the primary groupings of Chinese idioms.
 The language has two sub-dialects, New Xiang and Old Xiang.